Beta oxidation: Even-numbered saturated fatty acids

+Odd-numbered saturated fatty acid

-For an odd-numbered saturated fat (Cn), 0.5 * n - 1.5 oxidations are necessary, and the final process yields an additional propionyl CoA, which is then converted to a succinyl CoA by carboxylation reaction and thus generates additional 5 ATP (1 ATP is however consumed in carboxylation process thus generating net 4 ATPs).
+For an odd-numbered saturated fat (Cn), 0.5 * n - 1.5 oxidations are necessary, and the final process yields 8 acetyl CoA and 1 propionyl CoA.
+It is then converted to a succinyl CoA by a carboxylation reaction and generates additional 5 ATP (1 ATP is consumed in carboxylation process generating a net of 4 ATP).
 In addition, two equivalents of ATP are lost during the activation of the fatty acid.
 Therefore, the total ATP yield can be stated as: